 - A real-time integration is a must-have in any CPQ selling strategy as it directly reduces average sales cycle length and time-to-quote.

 - The more customer intelligence is available during quoting, the higher the probability of close as the quote will reflect their most current priorities.

 Real-Time Integration Is Jet Fuel For These Five CPQ Metrics

-Sales teams no longer have to be constrained by having the most valuable data in the company locked in an SAP R/3 system for example.
-Creating real-time integration between SAP R/3 and Salesforce CRM systems is the jet fuel that makes these five metrics of CPQ selling move.
+For example, sales teams no longer have to be constrained by having the most valuable data in the company locked in an SAP R/3 system.
+A real-time Salesforce integration with ERP, such as SAP R/3, is the jet fuel that makes these five metrics of CPQ selling move.
 The five metrics include the following:

 - Quote Conversion Rate – The percentage of quotes produced that lead to closed sales, this metric reflects how well orchestrated a company is at putting the best possible quotes together in the shortest possible time that meet customer requirements.
 Quote conversion rates provide insights into what can be done more effectively in a quote workflow to make sales more competitive as well.
 Successful quote conversions are the result of having real-time pricing, product and manufacturing data from an ERP system available in real-time within CPQ apps that sales teams are using daily.